boukhrisssaber/CyberHero/README.md

 *   **Cloud & Systems Administration Skills:** You deployed and configured the entire stack from scratch on a cloud VPS (AWS EC2), including the OS, web server (Apache), firewalls (UFW, AWS Security Groups), and multiple applications.
 *   **Database Management:** You designed a database schema and integrated it into the application using SQLAlchemy to provide persistence and tracking.
 *   **Containerization Knowledge:** You have successfully used Docker to deploy and manage a key component of the infrastructure, demonstrating modern DevOps practices.
 *   **Real-World Problem Solving:** The project addresses a direct business need in the cybersecurity industry.
-It has a clear "client" (the CISO) and a clear value proposition.
+It has a clear "client" (the Manager) and a clear value proposition.
 *   **Extensive Debugging and Resilience:** The journey to this point involved solving dozens of complex, real-world bugs related to networking, permissions, API inconsistencies, and application logic, demonstrating a high level of technical resilience and diagnostic skill.

 ---